HeardLibrary/digital-scholarship/script/python/inout.md

 - As the first `for` loop iterates through the .reader() object, it appends the row list to the schoolData list of lists.
 - The school ID  is in the third column (column 2 counting from 0) of the table and the school name is in the fourth column, so the final `for` loop prints the IDs and names of all of the schools in the table.

-If we replace the `.reader()` method with the `.DictReader()` method, we can create a list of dictionaries instead.
+If we replace the `.reader()` class with the `.DictReader()` class, we can create a list of dictionaries instead.
 Instantiating the dictionary reader is not sensitive to a trailing final newline, so we can leave off the `if` statement checking for it.

 ```python
 import requests